RobDWaller/robdwaller.github.io/_posts/2020-07-17-handle-complexity-emergence-software.md

 There are though strategies which can help developers with this problem.
 The first is metrics and tooling, and I would encourage all developers to impose Cyclomatic Complexity checks in their CI pipelines.
 If this is applied to an existing codebase start with a threshold of 20 and lower it as your code improves with the aim of getting below 10.
 If it is a new project be brave, start with a threshold of five or six and see how you get on.

 Also begin to consider the Code Isolation principle and how it can be used to improve your codebase.
 Analyse where your business logic can be better isolated so it is easier to test and becomes more robust.
-And as part of this begin to look at Clean Architecture principles and the various implementations of it, you may find one which suits your use case.
+And as part of this begin to look at Clean Architecture principles and the various implementations, you may find one which suits your use case.

 And finally write some documentation as it is one of the best ways to tackle code complexity.
-First it forces you to explain what your code does and what its purpose is.
+It forces you to explain what your code does and what its purpose is.
 This will help you spot and fix some of the flaws in your code.
 But most importantly it will help other developers understand why your code exists and what it does which will make it easier for them to contribute.

 It is unlikely you can stop any complexity emerging in the software you produce, but by applying some of the tools and ideas above you can hopefully minimise many of its negative effects.